 Simplification is the new innovator.
 Simplification is the new disruptor.
 Simplification is the key to a deeper customer connection.

-Let’s make things more simple in 2015!
+Let’s make things more simple this year!

-Too many brands have an enthusiastic, scattershot and complex approach to their digital and content go-to-market strategy.
+Too many brands have an enthusiastic, scattershot, and complex approach to their digital and content go-to-market strategy.

 7 Ways To Solve The Content Marketing Planning Conundrum